ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

   Let's investigate communication starting from fortigate_utm (firewall logs).
   * SEARCH:  `index=botsv1 sourcetype=fortigate_utm"poisonivy-is-coming-for-you-batman.jpeg"`
     ![fortigate](./screenshots/step-39-fortigate.png)
-    Look at the fields  Source IP, destination IP, and URl
+    Look at the fields  Source IP, destination IP, and URl.
     * Url
     ![url](./screenshots/step-40-url.png)
-    We found the Fully Qualified Domain name
+    We found the Fully Qualified Domain name.
-    Let's look at the **stream:http** log to confirm
+    Let's look at the **stream:http** log to confirm.
     * SEARCH `index=botsv1 sourcetype=stream:http dest_ip=23.22.63.114 "poisonivy-is-coming-for-you-batman.jpeg" src_ip=192.168.250.70`
-   Now this points to the suspicious domain as a command & control
+   Now this points to the suspicious domain as a command & control.
   ![verify](./screenshots/step-41-verify.png)
  Information we got:

-* `prankglassinebracket.jumpingcrab.com` - Domain name of attacker (Dynamic domain)
+* `prankglassinebracket.jumpingcrab.com` - Domain name of attacker (Dynamic domain).

 ## In Weaponization Phase

 We have some IP and Domain associated with the attacker.
 To collect more information, we use OSINT Tools.

-* Check jumpingcrab.com in **Robtex.com**
+* Check jumpingcrab.com in **Robtex.com**.
   ![Robtex](./screenshots/step-42-Robtex-1.png)
   ![Robtex2](./screenshots/step-43-Robtex-2.png)

-* check suspicious iP 23.22.63.114 in **VirusTotal**
+* check suspicious iP 23.22.63.114 in **VirusTotal**.
   ![virustotal](./screenshots/step-44-virustotal.png)
   Found some IP addresses and domains related.
-  Under the Relationship tab of VirusTotal, the domains similar to our organization (Wayne) and the attacker domain contacted  www.po1s0n1vy.com
+  Under the Relationship tab of VirusTotal, the domains similar to our organization (Wayne) and the attacker domain contacted  www.po1s0n1vy.com.

  * Check www.po1s0n1vy.com in VirusTotal and look for related domains.
    ![whois](./screenshots/step-45-pois-relate.png)
- * check www.po1s0n1vy.com on https://whois.domaintools.com/
+ * check www.po1s0n1vy.com on https://whois.domaintools.com.
     ![whois](./screenshots/step-46-whois.png)

 what we found:
-* `IP 23.22.63.114` - IP of po1s0n1vy
+* `IP 23.22.63.114` - IP of po1s0n1vy.
-* `lillian.rose@po1s0n1vy.com` - Email associated with po1s0n1vy
+* `lillian.rose@po1s0n1vy.com` - Email associated with po1s0n1vy.

 ## In Delivery Phase
 So far we collected some informations about adversary now with the help of Threat intelligence tools we search for related malwares.
 * Search IP 23.22.63.114 in virusTotal and look under Relations tab.
-  Found a suspicious name under Communicating Files and Files Referring that is 	**MirandaTateScreensaver.scr.exe**
+  Found a suspicious name under Communicating Files and Files Referring that is 	**MirandaTateScreensaver.scr.exe**.
   ![malicious](./screenshots/step-47-miranda.png)
   ![sha-256](./screenshots/step-48-sha256.png)
   The Alphanumeric in the above image is the SHA-256 of the file.